alexch/codelikethis/public/lessons/learn_to_code_with_javascript/iteration_methods.md

 let fruits = ['Apple', 'Blueberry', 'Cherry', 'Date', 'Elderberry']
 ```

+Now go find your code from the previous lab ("Find a Berry")
-write some code that uses `filter` to return a new array containing all the fruits that end with the string `'berry'`
+and change it to use `filter` to return a new array
+containing **all** the fruits that end with the string `'berry'`

+> Hint: all you need to do is change `find` to `filter` -- the matching function itself is the same.

 # Map